-POSTPONED!
-August Krogh on Tour at SDU: The pathophysiology of human obesity and its adverse metabolic consequences
+August Krogh on Tour at SDU: Adventures at the interface of endocrinology, metabolism and behaviour

 Professor Sir Stephen O'Rahilly

 August Krogh on Tour at University of Southern Denmark